Silent e: Effect on consonants

-where /s/ is the expected outcome of the ce digraph, and the ge in huge is pronounced /dʒ/.
+where /s/ is the expected outcome of the ce digraph, and the ge in stage is pronounced /dʒ/.
 The same effect on c and g, but not the preceding vowel, arises in words such as “chance” and “forge”.
-To stop this softening effect, a silent u is added before e, as in “plague”, “fugue” and “catalogue.”
+To stop this softening effect, a silent u is added before e, as in “plague” and “fugue”.

 Silent e is used in some words with dg in which it does not lengthen a vowel: rĭdgɇ, slĕdgɇ, hŏdgɇ-pŏdgɇ.
 Spelling such words with j, the other letter that indicates that sound, does not occur in native or nativized English words.